bit3/jsass/README.md

 `./bin/make-libjsass-linux-x64.sh` build the native lib for Linux, using our build docker container.
 This is equivalent to `gradle buildDockerBuildLinux64 buildNativeLinux64Libs`!

+`./bin/make-libjsass-windows-x32.sh` build the native lib for Windows, using our build docker container.
+This is equivalent to `gradle buildDockerBuildWindows32 buildNativeWindows32Libs`!

-`./bin/make-libjsass-windows-x86-64.bat` build the native lib for Windows.
+`./bin/make-libjsass-windows-x64.sh` build the native lib for Windows, using our build docker container.
+This is equivalent to `gradle buildDockerBuildWindows64 buildNativeWindows64Libs`!

 License
 -------